avivcarmis/trafficante/README.md

 So as you now can see, the third generic type of the `BasicEndpoint` class expects the type of the response wrapper.
 Since we previously didn't wrap our response, we just passed the same type twice.
 In the current case we wire the `APIResponse` class to be generated both on failure and on success of the endpoint.

-Lastly, we wan't to be able to control the response of failure that don't get to reach a specific endpoint class, like 404, or 405 HTTP errors for example.
+Lastly, we want to be able to control the response of failure that don't get to reach a specific endpoint class, like 404, or 405 HTTP errors for example.
 To this end, we need to inherit `BasicErrorHandler` class:

 ```
 public class ErrorHandler extends BasicErrorHandler<APIResponse<?>> {